DoctorWkt/CSCvon8/journal.md

 cycle duration to 460uS, which is a max 2.17MHz clock.
 While I'm tinkering, let's see the effect of a 57C71C EPROM with 70nS access time.
 Yes, down to a 310uS cycle duration or a max 3.22MHz clock.
 Interesting.

+## Thu 25 Apr 15:58:24 AEST 2019

+I did some more breadboard wiring.
+I now have the clock, IR register wired to a constant, Decode ROM, uSeq, jump logic, databus load demux, the two ARs and the two PC chips.
+For some reason the PC is loading when it should be incrementing.
+What I think I need to do is to make up some special Decode ROM contents for testing.
+I can try it out in the TTL simulator version and then in the real hardware.

+With a Decode ROM with the first (00) instruction consisting of sixteen "MEMresult PCincr" microinstructions, yes the PC increments and goes from 0xFF to 0x100 all fine and good.
+I suppose next I could try a couple of increments, a do nothing, a load from AR etc. I've got two EPROMs so I can erase one while I'm trying the other one out.
+Silly me, it does help to take the black tape off the glass before trying to erase an EPROM!

+Next ROM code: increment the PC, do nothing, load the AR, start incrementing again.
+Interesting.
+I see the PC increment, I see it pause, I see the display of the AR value for one clock.
+The the counter goes back to it's old value and increments; it doesn't increment the loaded AR value.
+I'll have to go back to my blog and see if I can work out what's going on.